Viral Haemorrhagic Fever including Ebola Virus Disease

 - Inform your local public health unit AND

-- VHF testing including EVD testing requires the concurrence of a PHO Laboratory microbiologist.
+- VHF testing including EVD testing requires the concurrence of a PHO Microbiologist.

-Do not collect specimens for microbiological examination before consulting with a PHO Laboratory Microbiologist.
+Do not collect specimens for microbiological examination before consulting with a PHO Microbiologist.

 A wide range of viruses can cause VHF.
-Examples of such viruses include, but are not limited to Ebola, Marburg, Lassa, Crimean-Congo hemorrhagic fever, and Rift Valley Fever virus.
+Examples of such viruses include, but are not limited to Ebola, Crimean-Congo hemorrhagic fever, Lassa, Marburg and Rift Valley fever virus.

-For more information on Ebola and other VHFs including testing recommendations, EVD/VHF testing and shipping, visit:
+For more information on Ebola and other VHFs including testing recommendations, enhanced precautions, and shipping, visit:

 |Test Requested||Required Requisition(s)||Specimen Type||Minimum Volume||Collection Kit|

-Viral Haemorrhagic Fever (VHF) testing1 including for Ebola virus disease
+Viral Haemorrhagic Fever (VHF) testing including for Ebola virus disease

 Submission and Collection Notes

-Do not collect specimens for microbiological examination before consulting with the PHO Laboratory Microbiologist.
-VHF testing, including for EVD, requires the concurrance of a PHO Laboratory Microbiologist.
-If testing is agreed to, PHO Laboratory will then provide the submitter with further direction about next steps.
-See Laboratory Guidance for Viral Haemorrhagic Fevers (VHFs).
+Do not collect specimens for microbiological examination before consulting with the PHO Microbiologist.
+VHF testing, including for EVD, requires the concurrance of a PHO Microbiologist.
+If testing is agreed to, PHO's laboratory will then provide the submitter with further direction about next steps.

 Test Frequency and Turnaround Time (TAT)

-Testing for EVD and other VHFs1 is performed STAT.
+Testing for EVD and other VHFs is performed STAT.
 The actual turnaround time during a specific response will be determined at the time.